 Most men have no problem orgasming with penetration alone.
 So the expectation is often that women should respond in kind with earth-shattering orgasms moments after penetration.
 But that’s just not how most women work.
 Talk to your partner about what you need from him to reach your excited state.
 Share your experiences from masturbating.
 Odds are it’s a good amount of foreplay, cunnilingus, dirty talk, and clitoral touch.
 If your partner isn’t confident about his skills, encourage him to expand his skillset so you can both have a wonderful time together.

 Remember, you’re not broken if you have a hard time reaching orgasm or learning how to orgasm.
 The truth is, some people come into coming quite easily, and others struggle with it.
-You can talk to one of Juicebox’s trained sex and relationship coaches anonymously to get you there.
+You can talk to trained sex and relationship coaches anonymously on the Juicebox app to get you there.
 Ultimately it’s a skill like any other.
 Sometimes you just need to practice.
 Luckily orgasmic practice is way more fun than piano lessons.
 Have fun!